TechWriterLisa/My-Python/Python/Exercises/Beginner/beg_exercises.md

 ```

-* Write a Python program to get the Python version you are using.
+*  **DONE** Write a Python program to get the Python version you are using.

-* Write a Python program to display the current date and time.
+* **DONE** Write a Python program to display the current date and time.
 Sample Output :
 Current date and time:
 2014-07-05 14:34:14

-* Write a Python program which accepts the radius of a circle from the user and compute the area.
+* **DONE** Write a Python program which accepts the radius of a circle from the user and compute the area.
 Sample Output:
 r = 1.1 Area = 3.8013271108436504

-* Write a Python program which accepts the user's first and last name and print them in reverse order with a space between them.
+* **Done** Write a Python program which accepts the user's first and last name and print them in reverse order with a space between them.

+* **Done** Write a Python program which accepts a sequence of comma-separated numbers from user and generate a list and a tuple with those numbers.
+Sample data : 3, 5, 7, 23
+Output :
+List : ['3', ' 5', ' 7', ' 23']
+Tuple : ('3', ' 5', ' 7', ' 23')

+* **Done** Write a Python program to accept a filename from the user and print the extension of that.
+Go to the editor
+Sample filename : abc.java
+Output : java

+* **Done** Write a Python program to display the first and last colors from the following list. color_list = ["Red","Green","White" ,"Black"]

+* **Done** Write a Python program to display the examination schedule. (extract the date from exam_st_date).
+exam_st_date = (11, 12, 2014)
+Sample Output : The examination will start from : 11 / 12 / 2014

+* **Done** Write a Python program that accepts an integer (n) and computes the value of n+nn+nnn.
+Sample value of n is 5
+Expected Result : 615